Measuring Student Learning

 Direct measures look directly at student learning to find out how well students learned.

-Direct measure results may be analyzed alongside indirect measures, like student satisfaction surveys, grades, retention and graduation rates, and usage data, which can offer insights about students’ experiences so you can better understand the direct learning evidence.
+Direct measure results may be analyzed alongside indirect measures, such as student satisfaction surveys, grades, retention and graduation rates, and usage data.
+Analyzing both types of measures together can offer insights about students’ experiences and provide richer context for understanding the direct learning evidence.
+For further examples of both and direct and indirect measures, please see our Examples of Evidence of Student Learning document.

 Direct measures typically have at least two parts: